Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 &nbsp;&nbsp;&nbsp;As a bit of a fun addition I will layout how I plan to make dogs act.
 They will be the new monster on the 4th dungeon level and represented by a brown 'd'.
-Anyway I figured out a simple state machine setup for them that will make them hunt in a pack potentially.
+Anyway I figured out a simple state machine setup for them that will make them hunt in a pack or so I hope.
 A dog will have three states depending on whether it can see other dogs or the player.
-The first is alone and would be something like the following:
+The one they start in is alone and would be something like the following:

 ```
 If see_player